json-schema-form-element/jsfe/README.md

 - Layout customizations
 - Tests, browser based (due to the WC nature).
 - Tests, tests, even more tests in the field to reveal shortcomings.
-- Support for other UI library (MWC?
-FAST?
-Bootstrap?)
-- Drag and drop for array items, using native API.
+- Drag and drop: improve the initial implementation (E.g. cross-nested arrays).
 - Autofocuses (for added array item, etc.)
 - …
 - Have an idea?
 [Discussions are open](https://github.com/json-schema-form-element/form/discussions)!